hectoralinares/architecture-center/docs/resiliency/index.md

 pnp.series.title: Design for Resiliency
 ---
-# Designing resilient applications for Azure
+# Designing resilient Applications for Azure

 In a distributed system, failures will happen.
 Hardware can fail.
 The network can have transient failures.
 Rarely, an entire service or region may experience a disruption, but even those must be planned for.